 - Respect is to be shown towards the instructor and fellow students in the classroom. - Attendance and participation is expected.
-This means you must be alert and paying attention to what is being discussed during class. - Show up to class on time and be prepared (pencil, notebook, etc). - Cell phones and all other electronics should be off/silenced and put away.
-You will be asked once to put the phone away, if asked again you will be asked to leave. - Participating in class is MANDITORY, if you choose to not answer questions or answer questions asked of you, you will be counted as absent from the class and reported to starfish for too many absences.
+This means you must be alert and paying attention to what is being discussed during class. - Show up to class on time and be prepared (pencil, notebook, calculator, etc). - Cell phones and all other electronics should be off/silenced and put away.
+You will be asked once to put the phone away, if asked again you will be asked to leave. - Do NOT wear headphones during class or tests.
+They are not allowed.